ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ## Models

-Here, we give a high-level description of equations of state and the models provided by OpenSAFT.
+Here, we give a high-level description of equations of state and the models provided by Clapeyron.

 ### Equations of state